-Yes, as I mentioned previously, Skyward Sword HD includes button-only controls which will allow Switch Lite owners to play without the need for motion controls or external Joy-Cons.
+Yes, as I mentioned previously, Skyward Sword HD includes button-only controls which allows Switch Lite owners to play without the need for motion controls or external Joy-Cons.
 If Switch Lite owners want to experience motion controls, they need to use an external pair of Joy-Cons.

 Skyward Sword HD Characters

-There are plenty of colorful characters in Skyward Sword HD.
+There are several colorful characters in Skyward Sword HD.
 Going through all of them would be a humungous task, but here are the main characters that you should know about.

 Skyward Sword HD amiibo

-The amazing amiibo figures weren't around when Skyward Sword originally released on Wii.
+The amazing amiibo collectibles hadn't been created yet when Skyward Sword originally released on Wii.
 However, several Zelda amiibo, including a specific Skyward Sword Link amiibo, have released since then.